Welcome to the Department of Classics and Letters

 Here at the University of Oklahoma, students in our program pursue an interdisciplinary curriculum in history, literature, philosophy, and language.

 Our Classics program focuses on ancient Greece and Rome through their languages, literature, and culture.
-Students who major in Classics learn about the role Classical tradition played in the development of litertature, arts, culture, and politics of Western Civilization.
+Students who major in Classics learn about the role Classical tradition played in the development of litertature, arts, culture, and politics since antiquity.

 Students in the Letters program pursue a liberal arts education that is developed from courses in history, literature, philosphy, and language.
 The flexibility of the Letters curriculum allows students to develop a curriculum customized to their interests.